 We live in a wonderful world of modern conveniences, but it’s also insanely fragile.
 You’re not the only one who’s been prepping for the day the walls come down.
 Having a survival food kit is essential until you can get more stable sources of food going in a SHTF scenario, and depending on the situation, you may need more than just a couple of days to keep you and your family going.

-Whether you’re prepping for major disaster or the next big hurricane, tornado or far-reaching wildfire, it’s important to have the necessities packed.
+Whether you’re preparing for a major disaster or the next big hurricane, tornado or far-reaching wildfire, it’s important to have the necessities packed.
 You’re going to be leading you and your family through hell and back, and in that time, you need to keep them fed, and also keep yourself in prime condition so you can aptly defend them.
 We’ve snuffed out the top ten survival food kits, to take the guesswork out of your disaster preparation.

 The Best Survival Food Kits